fz172/fanfly/_posts/2024-06-05-right-bottom-skin.md

 Spent like forever to peel off the plastic protective film from the bottom skin.
 After this was done my fingers are properly raw.
 It's my least favorite part of the build process.

-And I deburred, wiped with alchohol, and scuffed the outer skin with scotch pad.
+And I deburred, wiped with alcohol, and scuffed the outer skin with scotch pad.

 Then I proceeded to dimpling.
 It took me a moment to orient the parts so the correct side is dimpled.
 I marked out the side on each part to avoid mistakes.